Julian Volunteer firefighters to ask to block dissolution of fire department

 Members of the Julian Cuyamaca Fire Protection District are seeking to continue overseeing firefighting operations in Julian, despite a special election in which nearly 56 percent of voters approved the handover of firefighting duties to the county.

 On Monday, a county transition team arrived at the volunteer fire station but was kept out by around 30 protesters who locked themselves inside the station.
-By Wednesday afternoon, a number of those protesters remained holed up inside the station, while the county was working to transfer its personnel into the building.
+On Wednesday afternoon, a number of those protesters remained holed up inside the station.

+County authorities said that as of late this afternoon, no attempts had been made to remove the protesters from the building.

 According to Cory Briggs, an attorney representing the Julian Cuyamaca Fire Protection District, a different San Diego Superior Court judge recently sided with the fire department in its lawsuit against the county over the alleged Brown Act violations.